Deçan: Demographics

-According to the 2024 national census by the Kosovo Agency of Statistics, the municipality of Deçan has 27,758 inhabitants.
+According to the 2024 national census by the Kosovo Agency of Statistics, the municipality of Deçan has 27,775 inhabitants.

 The overwhelming majority of the inhabitants are Albanians (98.45%).
 Other ethnicities include Egyptians, Bosniaks and others.

 Religion

 According to the 2011 census, 98.8% of the inhabitants were Muslim.

+Infrastructure

+Roads

+Deçan is connected to the neighboring municipality of Peja and Gjakova with the regional road R107, which connects Peja and Prizren.

+Health

+In the Municipality of Deçan, for the level of primary health care are the following units responsible: